Here is what some of our past participants have said:

 Kids Plus can subsidise accommodation for families if required.

-- September 30 – October 4, Daily therapy across 1 week
+1. September 30 – October 4, daily therapy across one week.

 It is a short block of individualised, intensive and focused therapy sessions to enable your child to reach their goals over a shorter time.
 It is useful when learning a new skill or to move up to the next level with an emerging skill.
 Programs are goal-directed with specific interventions that encourage your child’s own movement and functional abilities in ways that are more typical.